-The Watershed Health Assessment Framework (WHAF) provides an organized approach for exploring the complexity of natural and human systems.
-A 'Use Case' uses the Map to show an important concept with an example and instructions for you to follow.
+The Watershed Health Assessment Framework (WHAF) provides an organized approach for exploring and analyzing the complexity of natural and human systems.
+The Use Examples show ways to use the map, health scores and other information to systematically examine watershed systems.

-- Map and Share Your Watershed Boundaries
+- Map Your Watershed Boundaries

 - Why Are Watershed Boundaries Important?

 - White outline: Major watershed boundary; the administrative boundary for managing watersheds.

 Before selecting a boundary (size of area or length of time), you should think about what ‘process’ you hope to influence.

 Sediment delivery: Where is sediment coming from?
 How big is the land area contributing surface water flow?